Negative testing, pairwise testing, orthogonal array testing, and combinatorial testing

 Print ticket: Online, Email, Snail Mail

-What is the problem with this kind of scenario that would risk "Killing the Script" in the 5th test?
+What is the problem with this kind of scenario that would risk "Killing the Script" in the 5th step?
 Steps 6 through 9 would never get executed.
-The Hexawise coverage algorithm has specially selected each of the values that appear in each of the 9 steps to achieve your coverage objective.
-But if this test were to get killed after test 5, all of the following interactions that should be tested for in this test would never actually get tested:
+The Hexawise coverage algorithm has specifically selected each of the values that appear in each of the 9 steps to achieve your coverage objective.
+But if this test were to get killed after step 5, all of the following interactions that should be tested would never actually get executed:

 From India & Vegetarian